DME Slant Range Error: What Pilots Need to Understand

 Historical Context

 DME technology dates to the 1940s and became widely adopted in subsequent decades.
 Early systems were less accurate overall, but slant range error was recognized and documented from the beginning.
-Procedures were developed to account for it, and those procedures remain in place today.
+Procedures were developed to account for it, and those procedures remain in place today — which tells you something about how consistently the physics have held up.

 The Bottom Line